kr1zzo/Autonomous-Control-for-H20mni-X/README.md

 * PI heading controller - the heading controller needed to control the angle of the H2OmniX
 * PID positioning controller - controller for placing the H2OmniX at the desired location in the pool.

-#### Seminar Documentation can be found in the `Documentation/Seminar - Simulaton and Practical parts.pdf` file
 ## Execution

 In the `Simulation` and `Matlab` run the following files from the `Simulation` folder: